How to Play Yukon Solitaire

 Yukon Solitaire Tips

-• Take advantage of Yukon's unique rule: you can move any face-up card with its pile, even if the cards above it aren't in sequence.
+- Use Yukon's special rule to your advantage: you can move any face-up card with its pile, even if the cards above it aren't in sequence.